 - Excellent hand-eye and muscle coordination

-- Enjoys hand/mind movements such as yoga, tai chi, and aikido
+- Enjoys hand/mind movements such as yoga, tai chi, etc.

 Includes: